A hero, a bully, appealing, a little scary: Part of Bugs Bunny's appeal is in his contradictions.

 A hero, a bully, appealing, a little scary: Part of Bugs Bunny's appeal is in his contradictions.
 Warner Bros.

-Bugs Bunny in his first feature cartoon, A Wild Hare.
+Bugs Bunny in his first feature cartoon,

 Bugs Bunny is one of the most popular, enduring and recognizable characters in the world.
 His trademark smirk and his ever-present carrot were born in the late 1930s; he exploded into fame during World War II, and became an indelible part of American culture ever after.